How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 | Local opportunity cost (workstation blocked 15 days) | Significant |

-A motion graphics studio renders a 30-second product visualization (900 frames at 30fps) in Redshift, 4K resolution, complex shading and reflections.
+A motion graphics studio renders a 30-second product visualization with VFX (900 frames at 30fps) in Redshift, 4K resolution, complex shading and reflections.

 | Item | Value |